 My mental health as with most people will always be an ongoing project.
 But I feel proud and privileged to still be on this journey.
 I know now that it is normal to have both good and bad days.
 And because of where I have been I truly appreciate them both.

-I am maintaining my new life with diet, exercise, yoga, time in nature and counselling when I need it.
+I am working on, and maintaining my new life with my family and dogs, diet, exercise, yoga, time in nature and regular counselling.

-I truly feel and most importantly believe that I have come out the other-side of my illness a stronger person.
+I truly feel and most importantly believe that I have come out the other-side of my previous diagnosis a stronger person.
 I’m not sad or angry and I do not resent the last 11 years.
 I have instead chosen to view it as challenging and learning experience.
 I honestly couldn’t be more grateful to be where I am now.
-With that strength I know that I can continue to maintain this new life.
+With that strength I know that I can continue to maintain and build upon this new life.

-My goal for the future is to help and inspire others who are struggling in anyway.
+My goal for the future with this blog is to help and inspire others who are struggling in any way.
 Or even someone who is just having a bad day.